 How is spinal stenosis treated?
-Conservative and surgical modalities
+Conservative and surgical options

-If you’ve been diagnosed with spinal stenosis, you may be wondering — how is spinal stenosis treated?
+If you’ve been diagnosed with spinal stenosis, you may be wondering how this condition is treated.

-You may be relieved to learn that spinal stenosis can usually be treated without surgery.
-A minority of patients, however, may be advised to undergo spine surgery if nonsurgical treatments provide inadequate relief after several weeks or months.
+For many, it is a big relief to learn that spinal stenosis can usually be treated without the need for surgery.
+In some cases however, it may be advised to undergo spine surgery if nonsurgical treatments are unable to provide adequate relief after several weeks or months.

 Spinal stenosis explained

-Spinal stenosis is a narrowing of the space within the spinal canal, which is the area that houses and protects the spinal cord.
-This condition can be attributed to many different causes, including spinal tumors and congenital deformity, which is a condition present at birth.
+Spinal stenosis is a narrowing of the space within the spinal canal, which is the area that houses and protects the spinal cord, as well as other nerve pathways in the spinal column.
+This condition can be attributed to many different causes ranging from age to injury to birth defects.

-The most common cause of spinal stenosis is a degenerative spine condition, such as a herniated disc or spinal arthritis, that has pressed into the spinal canal and narrowed the available space there.
+The most common cause of spinal stenosis is a degenerative spine condition, such as a herniated disc or spinal arthritis, which has pressed into the spinal canal or a nerve root and narrowed the available space there.

-Typically, treatment for spinal stenosis initially focuses on managing your symptoms rather than decompressing the affected nerve.
+Typically, treatment for spinal stenosis initially focuses on managing your symptoms, improving range of motion and promoting spine health rather than actively decompressing the affected nerve.